suite22/blog/_posts/2020-12-03-wood-plane.md

 > "When you have the right plane and you understand the wood and you slide the plane across the wood.
 The sound that comes across isn't just an ugly sound or a vibration, you're actually making music.
 If you hear the music that means you're doing it right.
 You have the right system, the right wood, the right touch, you're making the right thing."

-I'm a sucker for stories about woodworking but I'm trying to hold off from following down that rabbit hole as a hobby.
+I'm a sucker for stories about woodworking but I'm trying to hold off from falling down that rabbit hole as a hobby.
 The number of software developer souls lost to handcrafts is immense.